arcetri/sts/README.md

 ## Usage

+### Requirements

+STS version 3.0.0 requires the external library [fftw3][fftw] to be installed in your system.
+This library is also available to install in most of the package managers with the name _fftw3_.

+If you are not able to install fftw3 in your system, but you still want to use STS, you can compile the program with the command `make legacy` instead of `make`.
+This command will make STS use another algorithm to compute the discrete fourier transform, which is slower but does not require external libraries.

 ### Get data to test

 As mentioned above, STS has been developed with the goal of testing cryptographic pseudo-random data.
 Therefore,